 The partner to taste is texture and the way you cook the eggs is one way the texture is altered.
 A common question is how to scramble eggs for egg fried rice.

 If you cook beaten eggs then you will end up with lumps of homogenous scrambled egg in your rice.
-If you break them into the pan on a medium high heat then you will end up with a less homogenous result with slightly firmer yolk bits among the whites and also a cooked mix of coupled eggs beaten in the pan.
+If you break them into the pan on medium-high heat then you will end up with a less homogenous result with slightly firmer yolk bits among the whites and also a cooked mix of coupled eggs beaten in the pan.

-Take a look at my easy egg fried rice video (you will see it in the recipe below) then you will see that method demonstrated.
+Take a look at my easy egg fried rice video above then you will see that method demonstrated.
 If you leave the cooked egg to one side as in the video then you will increase texture again as the egg touching the pan surface will cook a bit longer than the rest.

 What Type of Rice to Use